vatpac-technology/sops/docs/aerodromes/classd/Moorabbin.md

 - On completion of circuit training, the pilot will nominate their landing HLS during the airborne call and report downwind before transitioning to the arrival procedure.

 !!! example
-    **RJB**:: "MB Gnd, RJB, At the southern apron, with information mike, request circuits" **MB SMC**: "RJB, cleared for circuit, Eastern Grass, report airborne"
+    **RJB**:: "MB Gnd, RJB, At the southern apron, with information november, request circuits" **MB SMC**: "RJB, cleared for circuit, Eastern Grass, report airborne"
     **RJB**: "Cleared for circuits, Eastern Grass, RJB"
     *(After departure)*